getdozer/dozer-docs/docs/configuration/other.md

 | `cors`         | Boolean | Dictates if CORS is active for the app-specific gRPC API server.
 Default: `true`.                                                       |
 | `web`          | Boolean | Activates HTTP/1 + web support for the app-specific gRPC API server.
 Default: `true`.                                                   |
 | `enabled`      | Boolean | Indicator to enable or disable the app-specific gRPC API server.
 Default: `true`.                                                       |

+### Default Query Limit

+The `default_max_records_num` is an   `Integer` parameter that specifies the maximum number of records returned from queries.
+The default value is 50.